VAMDC/Standards/doc/source/dataModel/vamdcxsams/speciesMolecules.rst

 BasisStates
 ----------------------

-        In a case when molecule state needs to be described as a superposition of basis states, **StateExpansion** element of :ref:`MolecularState` needs to be used.
+        In a case when molecular state needs to be described as a superposition of basis states, **StateExpansion** element of :ref:`MolecularState` needs to be used.
         It contains at least one **Coeff** element, extending *xs:double* by adding a reference to the basis state.